process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 devtools::document()
 ```

-### bpmn-visualization-js update
+### bpmn-visualization TypeScript library update

-The  [bpmn-visualization-js](https://github.com/process-analytics/bpmn-visualization-js) dependency is automatically updated by the [Update BPMN Visualization version](.github/workflows/update_bpmn_visualization_version.yml) worklow when a new version of this library is released.
+The [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) dependency is automatically updated by the [Update bpmn-visualization version](.github/workflows/update_bpmn_visualization_version.yml) workflow when a new version of this library is released.

 This generates a new Pull Request and notifies the reviewers.